splewis/get5/documentation/docs/match_configuration.md

 If you are using get5 for scrims, please follow these steps.

-While get5 is intended for matches (league matches, lan matches, cups, etc.), it can be used for everyday scrims/gathers/whatever as well.
+While get5 is intended for matches (league matches, LAN-matches, cups, etc.), it can be used for everyday scrims/gathers/whatever as well.
 If that is your use case, you should do a few things differently.

-*Note*: these features are new to the 0.5.0+ versions.

 ### Cvars